Time Tunnel - John Paton

 Recall a magic moment or a game you will always remember, and why.

 Without being nostalgic I think that David Gray's goal against Rangers at Ibrox giving us a draw with only a few minutes to go was magic for me.

 Tell us about some of the great away games you’ve been to.

 In view of my long standing relationship with the Club I have witnessed many great games.
 Probably the recent two games at Ibrox mainly in view of the close results and the size of the crowd at 47000 or so.
-The other game in which I took great pride was the defeat of Hearts in the Scottish Cup bearing in mind that Hearts had not suffered a home defeat for over a year.
+The other game in which I took great pride was the defeat of Hearts in the League Cup bearing in mind that Hearts had not suffered a home defeat for over a year.

 Do you think the pyramid system is good for Scottish football or do you think the SPFL should admit a few more progressive clubs and have bigger divisions?

 I think that the concept of the pyramid is desirable but apart from a very few most Clubs in the Highland and Lowland leagues and especially those in the junior ranks do not have grounds which are up to standard and don't have the resources to remedy this failing.
 Furthermore the cost of travel would be exceptionally expensive....indeed one or two Highland League Clubs have indicated that they would decline the opportunity.
 The problem we have in Scotland is that we do not have the population to support football's financial requirements.